hasura/graphql-engine/console/README.md

 3. `DATA_API_URL`: Configure it with the Hasura GraphQL Engine url.
 If you are running it on Heroku.
 Your url will look like <app-name>.herokuapp.com
 4. `API_HOST`: Hasura CLI host.
 Hasura CLI runs on `http://localhost` by default.
 5. `API_PORT`: Hasura CLI port.
 Hasura CLI exposes the API at `9693` by default
-6. `ACCESS_KEY`: Set access key if Hasura GraphQL engine is configured to run with ACCESS_KEY
+6. `ADMIN_SECRET`: Set admin secret if Hasura GraphQL engine is configured to run with ADMIN_SECRET
 7. `CONSOLE_MODE`: `cli`
 8. `URL_PREFIX`: ‘/’ (forward slash)